Marine Corps Air Station Iwakuni: Commercial services

 Regular commercial service started from 13 December 2012 with a civilian airport terminal built to accommodate commercial flights.
 It was initially projected that up to 430,000 passengers would use the airport each year, and in the first seven months of operations the airport handled over 200,000 passengers, with average load factors between Iwakuni and Tokyo exceeding 70% during June 2013.

-Since IATA airport code IWJ, formerly assigned to Iwakuni, was already reassigned to Iwami Airport, new IATA code of IWK was assigned to Iwakuni.
+Since the IATA airport code IWJ, formerly assigned to Iwakuni, was reassigned to Iwami Airport, a new IATA code of IWK was assigned to Iwakuni.
 The inaugural flight was operated by All Nippon Airways from Haneda Airport.
-Also, Iwakuni Airport will be called by its official nickname "Iwakuni Kintaikyo Airport", named after the Kintaikyo bridge near the airport.
-In the future, they plan to serve international flights to China and South Korea and some other cities within Japan.
+Iwakuni Airport is called by its official nickname "Iwakuni Kintaikyo Airport", named after the Kintaikyo bridge near the airport.
+In the future, the airport plans to serve international flights to China and South Korea as well as more cities within Japan.
+However, these plans were never made as nearby Hiroshima Airport and Matsuyama Airport already served dozens of these flights.

 Airlines and destinations

 Friendship Day

 Every year on 5 May, Japanese nationals and U.S. service members, government employees and their families officially celebrate their long-standing friendship by opening the gates of MCAS Iwakuni for one of Japan's largest air shows dedicated to enhancing the friendship of the two nations.
 The event, entitled Friendship Day, hosts an average 250,000 visitors who travel from all over Japan.